OWASP/owasp-mastg/Document/0x06h-Testing-Platform-Interaction.md

 For the dynamic analysis we can do the following to gain knowledge without having the source code:

-- Inspecting the Items Being Shared
+- Inspecting the items being shared
-- Identifying the App Extensions Involved
+- Identifying the app extensions involved

 ###### Inspecting the Items Being Shared